 - Dismissal from current CCAI affiliated roles, e.g. leadership, organizing, mentoring, volunteering, etc.

 - Exclusion from future CCAI opportunities and affiliated roles, e.g. leadership, organizing, volunteering, speaking, reviewing, sponsoring, mentoring, etc.

 - Reporting the incident to the offender’s local institution or funding agencies

 - Reporting the incident to local law enforcement

 Interim measures may be taken, as appropriate, at the time a complaint is made and while the investigation is ongoing.
-We will not discipline, discriminate against or retaliate against, or tolerate any discrimination or retaliation by any other person against any person who in good faith reports a violation or suspected violation of these community guidelines.
+We will not discipline, discriminate against or retaliate against, or tolerate any discrimination or retaliation by any other person against any person who in good faith reports a violation or suspected violation of this Code of Conduct.
 The same disciplinary actions may be taken toward any individual who engages in retaliation or who knowingly makes a false allegation of harassment.
 If action is taken, an appeal may be made.